 - Shattered Spaces: Encountering Jewish Ruins in Postwar Germany and Poland by Michael Meng

-Pam Jenoff is the author of several novels, including the New York Times bestseller The Orphan’s Tale.
-She holds a bachelor’s degree in international affairs from George Washington University and a master’s degree in history from Cambridge and received her Juris Doctor from the University of Pennsylvania.
-Jenoff’s novels are inspired by her experiences working at the Pentagon and also as a diplomat for the State Department handling Holocaust issues in Poland.
-She lives with her husband and three children near Philadelphia where, in addition to writing, she teaches law school.
+Pam Jenoff is the author of several books of historical fiction, including the New York Times bestseller The Orphan’s Tale.
+She holds a degree in international affairs from George Washington University and a degree in history from Cambridge, and she received her JD from the University of Pennsylvania.
+Her novels are inspired by her experiences working at the Pentagon and as a diplomat for the State Department handling Holocaust issues in Poland.
+She lives with her husband and three children near Philadelphia, where she teaches law.